MSEE Online Program

 Graduate Certificate Programs

 The Klipsch School of Electrical and Computer Engineering participates in graduate certificate programs.
-These programs are typically 12-credit hours programs that lead to a certificate from NMSU with appropriate notation on the student’s transcript.
+These programs are typically 12-credit hours programs that lead to a certificate from NMSU with the appropriate notation on the student’s transcript.

 International Students are not eligible for the certificate programs.

-- Systems Engineering Certificate Program
+- Digital Communications Certificate Program

-- Energy Systems Certificate Program
+- Electric Energy Systems Certificate Program

 - Telemetering Certificate Program